markanewman/DoTheThing/ReinstallWindows/ReadMe.md

     mkdir c:\working\wim
     copy d:/sources/install.wim c:/working/wim/install.wim
     ```
-13. In an Admin Powershell, find the index of the version of windows that corsponds to the Installed Key's SKU.
+13. In an Admin Powershell, find the index of the version of windows that corresponds to the Installed Key's SKU.
     ```{ps1}
     Get-WindowsImage -ImagePath C:\working\wim\install.wim
     ```